ibm-cloud-docs/openwhisk/index.md

     {: pre}

     This command outputs:
     ```json
     {
         "payload": "Hello, Fred!"
     }
     ```

-You can also use the event-driven capabilities in {{site.data.keyword.openwhisk_short}} to invoke this action in response to events.
-Follow the [alarm service example](./openwhisk_packages.html#openwhisk_packages_trigger) to configure an event source to invoke the `hello` action every time a periodic event is generated.
+You can also use the event-driven capabilities in {{site.data.keyword.openwhisk_short}} to invoke this Action in response to events.
+Follow the [alarm service example](./openwhisk_packages.html#openwhisk_packages_trigger) to configure an event source to invoke the `hello` Action every time a periodic event is generated.

 A complete list of [OpenWhisk Tutorials and Samples can be found here](https://github.com/openwhisk/openwhisk-external-resources#sample-applications).
 In addition to samples, this repository contains links to articles, presentations, podcasts, videos, and other {{site.data.keyword.openwhisk_short}} related resources.